maldoinc/wireup/readme.md

 </div>

 Automate dependency management using Python's type system.
 Build complex applications with native support for async and generators, plus integrations for popular frameworks out of the box.
-Wireup is thread-safe and ready for no-GIL Python (PEP 703).
+Wireup is thread-safe for concurrent dependency resolution and ready for no-GIL Python (PEP 703).

 > [!TIP]
 > **New**: Inject Dependencies in FastAPI with zero runtime overhead using [Class-Based Handlers](https://maldoinc.github.io/wireup/latest/integrations/fastapi/class_based_handlers/).